albertstarfield/project-zephyrine/README.md

 <hr>

+> **Important Note:**
+> Caution: A fundamental paradigmatic transition is underway in the evolution of this software.
+Acknowledging the eminent positions of LMStudio and OLlama GUI, which have garnered substantial attention and support at opportune junctures, contrasts starkly with my current solitary endeavor.
+Engaging in direct competition with them would inevitably lead to failure and obsolescence.
+Therefore, rather than embarking on a futile endeavor, this program is undergoing a metamorphosis towards a plug-and-play, readily deployable framework akin to Copilot, albeit mostly offline, with a concentrated focus on delineated entity that have MoE (Mix of Experts), thus eschewing the conventional model-based interface.

 ## 📃 Features & to-do

 - [x] Operates locally on your computer, requiring an internet connection solely for web access.
-- [x] Accommodates multiple model modes, including llama-2, llama-2-GGUF, llama, and falcon Model Mode.
+- [x] Accommodates multiple model modes, including llama-2, llama-2-GGUF, llama, and falcon Backend model Mode.
-> **Important Note:**
-> It is imperative to acknowledge that the model modes (MPT, GPT-J, GPT-2, GPT-Neox, StarCoder) are currently in an experimental phase, and users may potentially encounter initialization issues.
-These issues may arise due to the absence of interactive functionality within the compiled binary.
-We strongly recommend exercising caution and being mindful of this potential limitation.
 - [x] Can function exclusively on CPU architectures, such as x86_64 and arm64/aarch64.
 - [x] Provides compatibility with Windows (untested), MacOS (untested on x86_64), and Linux operating systems.
 - [x] Offers context memory capabilities.
-- [x] Features partial GPU/MPS/FPGA (opencl)/Tensor acceleration using cuBLAS, openBLAS, clBLAST, and Metal.
+- [x] Features partial GPU/MPS/FPGA (opencl)/Tensor acceleration using cuBLAS, openBLAS, clBLAST, Vulkan, and Metal.
 - [x] Integrates with DuckDuckGo for web access.
 - [x] Facilitates access to local literature documents and resources through local files integration, excluding formatted documents.
 - [x] Includes a Granular Toggles Mode within the settings section.
 - [x] Implements Markdown Formatted Response support.
+- [x] Introduces Chat history functionality.
+- [X] Features an disk access model mode : Apple's research into Low Memory Localized Running Models
 - [ ] Implement Typing-like experience Response Support.
 - [ ] Addresses issues with Native Windows Support.
 - [ ] Incorporating the Convolutional Transformer (CvT) within the software framework to serve as the conduit for capturing contextual information from the screen.
 - [ ] Integrating an Environment/Computer Interaction Pipeline, facilitating the execution of AI-generated commands.
 - [ ] Enabling an autonomous cognitive loop in a mode reminiscent of AutoGPT.
-- [ ] Introduces Chat history functionality.
 - [ ] Adding Docker Support